Kohls

 1. Fundraising Overkill.
 Has your group ever been accused of being nothing more than a fundraising machine?
 And does this turn off some parents?
 Sending out flyers and adding paragraphs to your newsletter about every program under the sun can really exacerbate this reputation.
 Is it worth turning off 25 percent of your parents for $25?

 2. Loss of Valuable Volunteers.
 Volunteers are so hard to come by; you should make every effort to find valuable, worthwhile work for willing parents.
-We can think of a thousand better uses for a volunteer’s time—how about reading books to children or creating bulletin board decorations at home?—than cutting, clipping, sorting, counting, and shipping.
-(Use string only and corrugated boxes, directs the oh-so-helpful Campbell’s website.)
+We can think of a thousand better uses for a volunteer’s time—how about reading books to children or creating bulletin board decorations at home?—than cutting, clipping, sorting, counting, and shipping for one piece of software or five playground balls.
 Even if you make $60 or $100 in Campbell’s earnings after a full year of work, is that enough relative to the volunteer time committed?
+Could you have used that volunteer more wisely?

 3. Attention Loss.
 The average parents at your school are a busy lot—you know this already.
 They read and really take in maybe half of the messages your group sends out.
 Every less important message you send reduces the likelihood of your more important messages hitting home.
-Every newsletter paragraph devoted to Advance Brands or Campbell’s, two of our least favorite programs, takes attention away from a parent involvement message or even from a much better fundraiser.
+Every newsletter paragraph devoted to a weak program takes attention away from a parent involvement message or even from a much better fundraiser.
 Attention spent on a poor program can mean fewer attendees at an involvement event or lower profits on a more worthwhile fundraiser.
 Is it worth it?
 No.

 Rating the Programs

-When we first rated the free money or collecting programs four years ago, we described our exclusive ratings formula called the Work-Reward Equation.
+When we first rated the free money or collecting programs in 1999, we described our exclusive ratings formula called the Work-Reward Equation.
 Basically, we looked at how much work it took to run a certain program well relative to the amount of reward your group could expect to receive from the program.
 Low work, high reward equals great program.
 High work, low reward equals poor program.

 In the years since, we’ve added a third piece to the formula: attention.
 The added measure in the Work-Reward-Attention Equation takes into account how much of the promotional work is done for you by the sponsoring company.

-General Mills, for example, promotes the Box Tops program prominently on hundreds of million of very popular packages.
-Its hard for a parent to miss, and even with no work from your group, you’re likely to see Box Tops piling up at the school office.
-Campbell’s, too, makes a strong effort to get its program front and center for consumers, despite the fact that a soup label is small and the Labels program logo is even smaller.
+General Mills, for example, promotes the Box Tops program prominently on hundreds of millions of very popular packages.
+It’s hard for a parent to miss, and even with no work from your group, you’re likely to see Box Tops piling up at the school office.
+Campbell’s, too, makes a strong effort to get its program front and center for consumers through product tagging and consumer advertising.

 But look at a program like Advance Brands Home Team School Rewards, with far fewer eligible products and virtually no marketing support.
 If you have any intention of making this program work, the entire promotional burden will fall to your group.
 You would have to be a fundraising miracle worker to see any significant returns.
 Remember, every promotion you send out means that more important messages may get lost in the clutter.